 Ye Olde Man & Scythe

-Ye Olde Man & Scythe is a historic British pub and claims to be the most haunted in the country.
+Ye Olde Man & Scythe is a historic and very old British pub and claims to be the most haunted in the country.
 It’s located in Bolton, England, and has been around since the year 1251.
 Over seven centuries!

 Find out about some of the best British small batch gins HERE.